 You will need an understanding of the topic, knowing the key sources, and theories, where to look, who to ask and the keywords and concepts you are going to use to focus your task.

-Start with the material recommended to you in lectures, textbooks, unit outlines and blackboard.
+Start with the material recommended to you in lectures, textbooks, unit outlines and canvas.

 There are many subject specific encyclopedias and handbooks in the